 The escalation of violence by the military is prompting activists to modify their tactics rather than halting their protests.
 Several hundred to a few thousand people are still gathering in major cities.
 But they seem to be using attrition tactics to wear down police.
 Activists in Yangon engaged in a back and forth with police about erecting barricades, dispersing, and rebuilding them after police tore them down.
 They were also wearing self-made shields to protect themselves, based on footage on social media.

 The military is very likely to escalate its violent suppression of protests yet further in the coming days.
 A UN official reported on Wednesday that the military has said it will withstand any economic pressure.
 This and its antagonistic rhetoric towards activists suggest it is unlikely to back down.
 As it engages in further violence, it will probably target people taking footage of protests.
 The US Embassy in Myanmar warned its citizens today that ‘it is illegal to take photos or videos of security force operations or military facilities’.

 Activists will probably not be discouraged by the violent crackdown in the coming days.
 This is based on their determination in the past few days to continue their protests despite the high death toll.
 And this means that there is still a reasonable possibility that under rising foreign pressure, particularly by the EU, the US, ASEAN and China, the military will eventually de-escalate its response to protests and shift towards a strategy of waiting until demonstrations peter out.

-Significant splits in the security forces leading to an attempted counter coup remains a credible outlier scenario, albeit still improbable.
+Significant splits in the security forces leading and an attempted counter-coup remain a credible outlier scenario, albeit still improbable.
 Defections so far seem to have been in low numbers.
 But if the military pushes the army and police to use extreme force against civilians, we would anticipate more defections and localised mutinies.